-What Is Normal Ageing?
+What Is Normal Aging?
 Signs & Changes

 • By LifeFuel Team

-Published: September 10, 2025
+Updated: September 16, 2025

 Getting older is a part of life's natural journey.
 It is experienced by everyone, no one can escape it.
 But how the media portrays aging will make you feel like it is a problem that needs to be fixed.
 The fact is, natural aging is a process of natural changes that occur in your bodies and minds over time.

 Aging doesn't mean disease or decline.
 But, it is an adaptation to the changes as we move through different stages of life.
-Understanding healthy ageing will help you know what's normal and what you need to be concerned about.
+Understanding healthy aging will help you know what's normal and what you need to be concerned about.

 You can take better care of your body by knowing the normal signs of aging.
 Let's explore the signs of aging, aging vs disease, and how a healthy lifestyle can support aging.